kashisharora-14/academi-pulse-ai/replit.md

 - Tailwind CSS
 - Supabase for backend services
 - React Router for navigation
-- React Leaflet for map features
+- React Leaflet v4.2.1 (downgraded from v5.0 for React 18 compatibility)

 ## Development Setup
 The project has been configured to run in the Replit environment: